 ALSO READDelhi: Resident doctor of St. Stephen's Hospital stabbed to death Doctor found dead in St. Stephen's hospital Doctor found dead at St. Stephen's hospital, interns protest Ajay Banga, CEO Mastercard goes back to roots; visits St Stephen's college after three decades Sulabh founder pens coffee table book on PM Modi's journey

+Valson Thampu, whose eight-year stint as St Stephen's principal was mired in controversy, has penned a book on his "stormy" tenure which he says was a "nightmare" for his family.
+Thampu demitted office last year after an association of over four decades with the college.
 "I was caricatured as a grave digger for St Stephen's.
 We lived an eight year-long nightmare.
 I was prepared for it but not the rest of the family.
 They suffered most.
 Every controversy was a weapon of attack...

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)